ladderlife/om-css/README.md

             [om-css.dom :as dom])
 ```

-**Note**: In order to use the collocated style capabilities provided by om-css, using om-css's `defui` and `om-css.dom` is required over Om's.
+**Note**: In order to use the collocated style capabilities provided by Om-css, using its own `defui` and `om-css.dom` is required over Om's.

-om-css provides a way to collocate CSS styles in components.
+Om-css provides a way to collocate CSS styles in components.
 However, this alone is not enough to get actual stylesheet files that you can link to in your web pages.
-Hence, om-css will generate such css file for you.
+Hence, Om-css will generate such css file for you.
 By default, the generated file will be called `out.css` and will be output at the root of your project.
-You can, however, instruct om-css to output to a particular file.
+You can, however, instruct Om-css to output to a particular file.
 Simply add a `:css-output-to` option to the ClojureScript compiler options.
 Below is an example.
 [Here](./scripts/figwheel.clj#L15)'s a real example.

 ```clojure
 :compiler {:main 'om-css-example.core